brunns/poetry-lambda/README.md

 # poetry-lambda

-Snadbox to try building an AWS Lambda with Flask, DI using wireup, and pynamodb to access Dynamo.
+Sandbox to try building an AWS Lambda with Flask, DI using wireup, and pynamodb to access Dynamo.

-Local tests should use localstack, started & stopped using pytest-docker.
+Local tests will use localstack, started & stopped using pytest-docker.

 ## Tasks